QxZaizai/QxConsole/README.md

 # QxConsole
-This is a console application that support commands and plugins.
+This is a console application that supports commands and plugins.

 Have fun with it!